-At the heart of our grant-giving is transforming people’s lives and communities for the better, funding projects run by churches and charities that put Christian values at the heart of what they do.
+At the heart of our grant-giving is transforming people’s lives and communities for the better, funding projects run by churches and Christian charities that put God’s love and care at the heart of what they do.
 We welcome applications from all parts of the UK and Ireland, particularly from areas of social and economic deprivation.

 We are an independent charity regulated by the Charity Commission.